Black Nerve

 The true power of the Queen’s Eels endowment was revealed when a powerful Gildenighter was cut down in battle.
 As they bleed out, they weaved a message into their eels, and directed them to crawl into the body of their foe.
 The eels devoured the nervous system, shredding the muscles like tissue, and wore the enemy’s chitin as clothes.
 Almost on instinct, the eels returned to the clan’s camp, eagerly crawling to safety in their brother’s body.

 While every eelbreeder theorized and aspired, none ever quite attine true bodily possession.
-Eels could be trained to execute a sequence of actions, but with no connection to their creator, no intelligent control could be exerted.
+Eels could be trained to execute a sequence of actions, but without connection to their creator, no intelligent control could be exerted.
 Worse, the bodies of other banes quickly suffered from the presence of the eels, or reject them outright.
 Nor could they survive long in the bodies of laybugs, as they lack the batblood that pulses in banes.

 Still, a great many terrible things could be accomplished by eels slipping into an target.
 With Gildenighter considered a casualty of the old Alliance, there was no suspicion other than xenophobia and no curiosity other than technique-greed, for the wandering tribe that emerged from nowhere.
 Throughout the sundered states, they became known as the Wormthew Clan.